Skip to main content

 Here’s how global doctrine applies to common scenarios:

-• Lawyer uses public AI with client facts: Waiver of privilege for the facts disclosed.
+Lawyer uses public AI with client facts: Waiver of privilege for the facts disclosed.
 The lawyer may have breached duty of confidentiality.
-ABA Formal Opinion 512 and similar guidance in UK, EU, and Australia require client consent first.
+Most bar guidance in US, UK, EU, and Australia now requires client consent first.

 Case Study 1: Mata v.
 Avianca, SDNY — AI Hallucinations & Duty of Candor